eCALD® Services is part of the Institute for Innovation and Improvement (i3), Te Whatu Ora - Health New Zealand - Waitematā.

 The 2018 Census also identified 24 percent of the New Zealand population as overseas-born, many have identified as being in New Zealand for less than 10 years.
 This means that many of our migrants may not be familiar with the NZ health, disability and social system.

 With such diversity, a broad range of values and beliefs might exist within a cultural group and there are also sub-cultural differences within the major cultural group.
-We have to be mindful not to make assumptions based on clients’ religious, ethnic or cultural community alone, as it may not accurately reflect the values of an individual or family.
+We have to be mindful not to make assumptions based on clients’ religious, ethnic or cultural community alone, as it may not accurately reflect an individual's or family's values.